 Explore the STAEDTLER pigment arts pen range!

-The range includes high-quality ✓ brush pens, ✓ soft brush pens and a ✓ pigmented pen with round tip.
+The range includes high-quality ✓ brush pens, ✓ soft brush pens, ✓ calligraphy pens and a ✓ pigmented pen with round tip.
 All pen cases are made from 97% recycled plastic.
-The sustainable ink pens from the pigment arts pen range include an innovative and outstanding new ink, the so-called Multi Ink, which sets new standards in terms of color brilliance and lightfastness, and can be used on a wide range of surfaces.
+The sustainable ink pens from the pigment arts pen range include an innovative and outstanding new ink, the so-called Multi Ink, which sets new standards in terms of colour brilliance and lightfastness, and can be used on a wide range of surfaces.

 At STAEDTLER, we have thought about how we can revolutionise the ink world and have developed an ink that combines the advantages of several ink systems.

 Our Multi Ink ink is based on premium pigments, which means that even after years of UV exposure, it still achieves extreme lightfastness and exceptional colour brilliance.
 Does your current pens' ink smear when painting over it?
 With Multi Ink, this is a thing of the past!
 What’s more, the water-resistant and fast-drying ink won't ghost or bleed through paper.
 Multi Ink can be used on almost any surface (e.g. artistic paper, photo paper, canvas, cardboard, wood, and much more).
 Transform your artwork into vibrant and enduring masterpieces.
 Get MULTI-creative!